The power of connected cargo communities - a freight forwarder’s perspective

 How DHL Global Forwarding is benefiting from collaborative, connected work

 Airport cargo communities are reaping unparalleled efficiency and visibility gains when they operate in a coordinated, collaborative way instead of in silo’s.
 DHL Global Forwarding was one of the first to join BRUcloud, the award-winning Cargo Cloud facilitating such collaboration at Brussels Airport’s cargo hub.
-David Bellon, Airfreight Product Station Director, shares his insights, zooming in on questions such as ‘What’s to expect from such a Cargo Cloud as a Freight Forwarder?’, ‘What’s the role of the airport?’, ‘What are the do’s and don’ts?’, and ‘What about data sharing?’.
+David Bellon, Head of Airfreight Belgium, shares his insights, zooming in on questions such as ‘What’s to expect from such a Cargo Cloud as a Freight Forwarder?’, ‘What’s the role of the airport?’, ‘What are the do’s and don’ts?’, and ‘What about data sharing?’.
 A candid interview that helps future users get the most out of their Community Cargo Cloud.

 "Having data readily available on the status of your cargo is beneficial in the short and in the long run.
 It immediately generates operational efficiency and allows you to shift from reactive work to pro-active monitoring, so you can ensure faster follow-up and deliver a better service."